 The Sub-Fund can invest 10% of total net assets in ancillary liquid assets, eligible deposits, money market instruments, money market funds and derivatives used for exposure to equity indices for managing cash flows, or in derivatives used for hedging.
 Exposure to equity indices would be for a limited amount of time and in limited circumstances to manage cash flows.
 Such assets would not be deemed as Sustainable Investments.
 Some but not all of the underlying constituents of the equity indices may nevertheless qualify as sustainable investments.
 The Sub-Fund may hold more than 10% of total net assets in such investments in limited circumstances, such as if there is a sudden and material subscription during a time of exceptional market conditions that does not allow immediate allocation to Sustainable Investments.

-The Sub-Fund's Sustainable Investments have a social objective.
+The Sub-Fund's Sustainable Investments have an environmental objective but are not actively targeting alignment with the EU Taxonomy.

 The above results in the following asset allocation, except in limited circumstances as noted above: